hollywoodpig/mvc-minimal/readme.md

 Please notice:

 -   All your controllers and models classes must be static
 -   All templates must have `.phtml` file extension
-- This "framework" uses sqlite and it creates automatically at `./database/database.sqlite`
+-   This "framework" relies on sqlite and the file's being created automatically at `./database/database.sqlite`
-- Your database should setup automatically.
-You might add `__constructStatic` method with `create table if not exists ... (...)` statement and call it after the class definition
+-   Your database structure sets up automatically too: just add a `__constructStatic` method with the `create table if not exists ... (...)` statement to your models

 ## Setup project

-In order to setup your project, you should do:
+In order to setup your project, you should:

-- Type `php -S localhost:8000` in terminal (or use a dev server)
+-   Use any web server out there
 -   That's all :)

 ## Why's this code so awful?